johnsonw6558/independent_study-java/entries/entry1.md

 <img src="../images/java_program.jpg"/>

 *A compiler is a program that translates programming languages, in this case Java, into other programming languages (byte code) that is then executed by the Java Virtual Machine (JVM) on your computer.
-To learn more about compilers check the compilation section
+To learn more about compilers check the compiler/compilation section.

 ## Java Basics
 - Java files have `.java` extension.
 That mean when making a java file it has to end with `.java` (For ex. `HelloWorld.java`).
 Notice that the file name uses camel case.
 Note that when naming anything in Java always use camel case.
-- `String[] args` is a placeholder (that’s the idea for now more on that later)
+- `String[] args` is a placeholder (that’s the idea for now more on that later).
 - `System.out.println()` is used to print a message to the screen on a new line.
 Note that to print a string you must use double quotes.
-- To comment a single line code use `//`
+- To comment a single line code use `//`.

 <img src="../images/single-line-comment.JPG"/>

-- To comment multi-line code use `/*` and `*/` where you begin with `/*` and end with `*/`
+- To comment multi-line code use `/*` and `*/` where you begin with `/*` and end with `*/`.

 <img src="../images/multi-line-comment.JPG"/>

-- You must end every statement in Java with a semicolon (`;`)
+- You must end every statement in Java with a semicolon (`;`).

 ## Compiler/Compilation
 - The compiler is important because it checks for mistakes in your code before it transforms the code and the computer runs the code.